 What is single sign-on?

 Single sign-on is a method of logging in to Optimal Workshop using existing credentials from another service or tool.
-This is ideal for organizations that use multiple software services in their work, as it takes out the hassle and security risks of managing many accounts for employees.
-Once implemented, SSO allows you to use one source of truth for authentication for your organization.
+This is ideal for organizations that use a number of software services in their work, as it takes out the hassle and security risks of managing many accounts for employees.
+Once implemented, SSO allows you to use a single source of truth for authentication for your organization.

 Using SSO with Optimal Workshop